ereb-thanatos/cossacks-revamp-2017/README.md

   * Game starts without UAC prompt
   * Menu resolution is fixed at original 1024x768, no more stretching
   * Upon clicking "Ready" in the lobby a list of all selected options is displayed
-  * Screen resolutions fitting to your aspect ration are marked with an asterisk
+  * Screen resolutions fitting to your aspect ratio are marked with an asterisk
   * Confirm prompt added for surrendering and game exiting
   * Correct handling of DPI scaling settings
   * Upgrade research is canceled upon building capture